thatch

 What is Lawn Thatch?

-Lawn thatch is composed of a tightly intermingled layer of stems, leaves and grass roots, which accumulates between the vegetation and the soil.
-Too much thatch increases the turf’s susceptibility to lawn diseases, reduces its tolerance to drought, cold, and heat stress; and hinders the movement of air, water, fertilizers, and nutrients into the soil.
-In severe cases roots of the grass will not grow into the soil but only take root in the thatch layer making the turf susceptible to drought and heat stress.
+Lawn thatch is a dense layer made up of intermingled stems, leaves, and grass roots that accumulates between the grass and the soil.
+Some thatch is beneficial, but excess thatch can increase the turf’s vulnerability to lawn diseases and reduce its ability to withstand drought, cold, and heat stress.
+It also obstructs the flow of air, water, fertilizers, and nutrients into the soil.
+In severe cases, grass roots may only develop within the thatch layer instead of extending into the soil, making the turf even more susceptible to drought and heat stress.

-If a lawn is building thatch faster than the microbes can break it down, this indicates that the lawn is lacking beneficial microbes.
-The cure to a thatch problem is not physical removal of the thatch, but by managing thatch in a lawn by stopping the improper cultural practices that are killing microbes in the soil.
-The cure to preventing and curing a thatch problem isn’t mechanical removal of the dead grass, instead it is to stimulate beneficial microbial activity in the soil.
+If a lawn is accumulating thatch faster than beneficial microbes can break it down, it indicates a deficiency of these microbes in the soil.
+The solution to a thatch problem is not to physically remove the thatch, but to manage it by addressing the improper cultural practices that harm soil microbes.
+To prevent and resolve a thatch issue, it is essential to stimulate beneficial microbial activity in the soil rather than mechanically removing the dead grass.

 Lawn aeration is an excellent way to stimulate beneficial microbial activity in soils.
 Air is vital to soil health and aeration should be perfromed at lease once per season.

-Steps to Repair a Thatch Problem in a Lawn
+Steps to Stimulate Microbes and Repair a Thatch Problem in a Lawn

 How To Manage Thatch Buildup in a Lawn